ricardo-0x07/CarND-Behavioral-Cloning-P3/README.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths of 6 (model.py lines 77-93)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths of 6 (model.py lines 66-84)

-The model includes ELU layers after each Convolution and Fully connected layers except the output layer to introduce nonlinearity (code lines 79, 83, 87, 91, 96, 99, 102), and the data is normalized in the model using a Keras lambda layer (code line 76).
+The model includes ELU layers after each Convolution and Fully connected layers except the output layer to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 68).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce over-fitting (model.py lines 97, 100, 103).
+The model contains dropout layers in order to reduce over-fitting (model.py lines 89, 92, 95).
 The models architecture was adjusted several times to address over-fitting.
 Also attempted to use batch normalization between the convolution layers.

-The model was trained and validated on different data sets to ensure that the model was not over-fitting (code line 111).
+The model was trained and validated on different data sets to ensure that the model was not over-fitting in the keras Sequence model compile function (code line 103).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning